cargo-bins/cargo-binstall/SUPPORT.md

 The default value for `pkg-url` will depend on the repository of the package.

-It is setup to work with github releases, gitlab releases, bitbucket downloads and source forge downloads.
+It is set up to work with GitHub releases, GitLab releases, bitbucket downloads and source forge downloads.

 If your package already uses any of these URLs, you shouldn't need to set anything.